-These are the volunteers who help SambaLá move forward into the future!
+These are the people who help SambaLá move forward into the future!

 David de Hilster

-David de Hilster (see his full samba bio here) is an American who lived in Rio de Janeiro for almost 3 years.
-He started the samba school to create a community for his wife Doris back in 1994 in Long Beach California.
-David is the president and music director for the group having been the first non-portuguese speaking singer to sing in Rio’s famed Sambadrome.
-He was the creator of the event “Unidos do Mundo” where he helped organize over 19 countries parade in the sambadrome in the year 2000.
+David de Hilster is founder and former president of SambaLa samba school, serving as president for 28 years.
+During his presidency, David also served as music director and Mestre da Bateria (drum corp director) for the group.
+He also produced the project “Unidos do Mundo” with Alessandra Pirotelli where sambistas from 19 countries paraded in the Sambadrome in the year 2000 where David being the first non-Portuguese-speaking singer to sing in Rio’s famed Sambadrome.
 David, along with wife Doris, produced the Brazilian Street Carnaval in Long Beach from 1996-2010 as well as the Brazilian Day in Los Angeles in 2011 and 2012.
-David has a bachelor’s degree in mathematics and a master’s degree in Linguistics from the Ohio State University and is currently a supercomputer research scientist who works with computers and human languages.
-He is also an accomplished artist, filmmaker, and scientist who is authoring a book on a model for the Universe.
+David has a bachelor’s degree in mathematics and a master’s degree in Linguistics from the Ohio State University and is currently a supercomputer research scientist who works with computers and human languages and is author of the computer programing language NLP++.
+He is also an accomplished artist, filmmaker, and scientist authoring a book on a model for the Universe with his father Robert de Hilster.
 David also has his own YouTube channel “Dissident Science“.
 David is married to Doris de Hilster and they have a daughter Luanda and live in Boca Raton Florida.
 His personal homepage: http://www.dehilster.com

 Doris de Hilster